-A: Settlement Agreements (formerly known as Compromise Agreements) are legally binding agreements between an employer and an employee.
-It is usual for a Settlement Agreement to be entered into shortly before or after the termination of an employee’s contract.
+A: Settlement Agreements (formerly known as Compromise Agreements) are legally binding agreements between you as an employer and your employee.
+It is usual for a Settlement Agreement to be entered into shortly before or after the termination of your employee’s contract.

-However, every staff member would still have the right to choose their own employment law solicitor instead.
-If you do decide to nominate one firm to perform this role, make sure you advise employees of their right to instruct an alternative employment solicitor should they so wish.
+However, every staff member would still have the right to choose their own Employment Law solicitor instead.
+If you do decide to nominate one firm to perform this role, make sure you advise your employees of their right to instruct an alternative Employment solicitor should they so wish.

 Of course, there are many benefits of using one firm to sign off multiple Settlement Agreements.
 As well as getting an efficient service, you may be able to have all the Agreements signed on your own premises over a day or two.
 You may also be able to negotiate a lower contribution for each Settlement Agreement.

 To make the process as straightforward as possible, it is important that you involve specialist employment law solicitors on your behalf in both the drafting of the Settlement Agreements and advising on your proposed enhanced settlement terms.